riot/riot.github.io/api.md

 `riot.mount(selector: string, props?: object, componentName?: string): [RiotComponent]`

-1. `selector` selects elements from the page and mounts them with a custom components.
+1. `selector` selects elements from the page and mounts them with a custom component.
 The selected elements' name must match the custom tag name.
-DOM nodes having the `is` attribute can also be automounted
+DOM nodes having the `is` attribute can also be automounted.

-2. `props` optional object is passed for the component to consume.
+2. `props` optional object passed for the component to consume.
 This can be anything, ranging from a simple object to a full application API.
 Or it can be a Flux- store.
-Really depends on how you want to structure your client-side applications. *Also note* that attributes you set on your tags will take precedence over ones specified with same names via `props` argument.
+Really depends on how you want to structure your client-side applications.
+Also note that attributes you set on your tags will take precedence over ones specified with same names via a `props` argument.

-3. `componentName` optional component name in case the node to mount can't be automounted by riot
+3. `componentName` optional component name in case the node to mount can't be automounted by Riot.

 <strong>@returns: </strong>an array of the mounted [component objects](#component-object)